| |

 How to get to Haedong Yonggungsa Temple from Haeundae Beach

-You can travel to the temple by bus, as it is located a bit further away on the east coast.
+You can travel to the temple by bus, which is a bit further away on the east coast.

-Another option would be to take the Blue Train to the end of its line at Songjeong Beach.
-From here, take one of the buses heading towards the temple and ride it for only 4 stops.
+Another option is to take the Blue Train to the end of its line at Songjeong Beach.
+From here, take one of the buses heading towards the temple and ride it for only four stops.

-No matter which way you choose to go, you will still have to walk for roughly 10 minutes until you reach the temple.
+No matter your choice, you will still have to walk for roughly 10 minutes to reach the temple.

 How to get from Haedong Yonggungsa Temple to Songjeong Station